Power-to-weight ratio is one of the key metrics that determines how quickly a cyclist can climb uphill.

 The watts used in this calculation will most commonly refer to your power output at your maximal steady-state power, which could be an identified lactate concentration (e.g. 4 mmol/L), critical power or, most commonly, Functional Threshold Power (FTP).

-While all three are slightly different to one another, they are all essentially trying to identify a maximal point at which exercise intensity can be maintained without the rapid onset of fatigue.
+While lactate concentration, critical power and FTP are slightly different to one another, they are all essentially trying to identify a maximal point at which exercise intensity can be maintained without the rapid onset of fatigue.

 At the same time, your W/kg over shorter and longer durations can just as easily be calculated to see how you stack up in other types of effort – for example, on a single hill or over the course of an entire event or ride.

-Other common durations of comparison include your W/kg over one minute (roughly indicating your anaerobic capacity) and five minutes (roughly indicating your aerobic capacity, or maximal aerobic power).
+Other common durations of comparison include your W/kg over one minute (roughly indicating your anaerobic capacity) and five minutes (roughly indicating your aerobic capacity, or VO2 max).

 Why does W/kg matter?

 As mentioned above, your power-to-weight ratio really starts to affect performance when climbing comes into the picture.

 That’s because, when climbing, the dominant source of resistance to your forward motion is gravity.

 The gravitational force you have to overcome is dependent on your body weight.
 So producing 300W as a 60kg person (5 W/kg) will get you up the hill faster than producing 300W as a 90kg person (3.3 W/kg).

 In contrast, when riding on the flat, the dominant source of resistance to your forward motion is air resistance.
 This increases with speed and also depends on your frontal area (i.e. how big you are).